MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $PID

-Contains the process identifier (PID) of the process that is hosting the current PowerShell session.
+Contains the process identifier (PID) of the process that's hosting the current PowerShell session.

 ### $PROFILE